Ramblurr/precis-unicode-dataset/README.md

 The facts are clear: PRECIS permits both forms as valid, Unicode normalization does not unify them, and the potential for confusion remains.

-Whether this is regarded as a "solved" problem for PRECIS is therefore an open question, and the implications must be weighed by implementers and reviewers in each deployment context
+Whether this is regarded as a "solved" problem for PRECIS is therefore an open question, and the implications must be weighed by implementers and reviewers.

 In any case, this project is not focused on the hamza problem and mentions it as an important other open question in this space.